 It’s easy to do.
 When you’re dating you put on your best face—you’re considerate, accommodating; you let small irritations go by, you hold back on the darker sides of your past and personality.
 But the real purpose of dating is not just being good and nice but about sorting and selecting, at some point being honest and real to see if you are both truly compatible.

 But what does compatibility really mean?
 What are you looking for to decide?
-Here’s my shortlist:
+Here’s my shortlist.

-What happens to a lot couples when dating is they fall into dating activities—movies, concerts, eating out, partying with friends on weekends, lots of drinking, lots of sex—and down-time is essentially crashing from all this and watching NCIS marathons together on the couch.
+What happens to a lot couples when dating is they fall into dating activities—movies, concerts, eating out, partying with friends on weekends, lots of drinking, lots of sex—and downtime is essentially crashing from all this and watching NCIS marathons together on the couch.
 Do this long enough, add in mutual accommodating, and you can wind up with a distorted view of your compatibility.

 You don’t want to do this.
 It’s important that you have a core of activities, even if small, that you both honestly enjoy doing together and don’t cost a bazillion dollars or require you to be in an altered state of mind.
-These are glue that can hold the relationship together over the long haul.
-Those couples that wind up building around children struggle as the children leave home and center falls out.
-And yes your individual interests may change over time, but the challenge is to have and keep a core.
+These are the glue that can hold the relationship together over the long haul.
+Those couples that wind up building around children struggle as the children leave home and the center falls out.
+And yes, your individual interests may change over time, but the challenge is to have and keep a core.

 Sex: Sex is about having compatible libidos, each partner’s baseline desire for sex, though this will change with developmental issues such as having children or aging.
-But it is also about both partner’s needs really getting met, being able to educate your partner by saying what you like and don’t like, rather than, once again, slipping into accommodation.
+But it is also about both partner’s needs really getting met, and being able to educate your partner by saying what you like and don’t like, rather than, once again, slipping into accommodation.
 It is also about values: Is sex about connection or fun, or primarily about procreation?
 Once the oxytocin of dating and early marriage naturally fades, are your visions of a good sex life good enough for both of you?

-Kids: Disciplinarian vs. the layback parent.
-Again wiggle room about style but not about priorities and bottom lines.
-The biggest danger here is about polarization – I’m easy because you’re so strict, I’m strict because you’re so easy.
+Kids: Disciplinarian vs. the laidback parent.
+Again, wiggle room about style but not about priorities and bottom lines.
+The biggest danger here is about polarization—"I’m easy because you’re so strict," or, "I’m strict because you’re so easy."
 The kids get confused and caught in the middle.
 The couple argues over whose way is right.
 Not good.

-This is about compassion and stepping up for the big stuff, not taking things personally for the small, not falling into tit-for-tat over whose got it tougher.
+This is about compassion and stepping up for the big stuff, not taking things personally for the small, not falling into tit-for-tat over who got it tougher.
 Do you each know your partner’s signs of stress?
 Can you handle it without taking it personally?
 Do you each know what to do to help and know what not to do that might make it worse?
 Ask, speak up, don’t walk on eggshells, get resentful, or expect the other to read your mind.